drkaka/lwwset/README.md

 # lwwset
-LWW-Element-Set CRDT implementation with Go.
+LWW-Element-Set CRDT thread-safe implementation with Go.

 ## Install
 To use lwwset, first: